gapurinov/devops/k8s/Lab13.md

 ```

-Since we are using 3 different pods everytime we access our server different pod is
+Since we are using 3 different pods everytime we access our service different pod is
 provided.
-And different my-visits.txt file are created.
+And different my-visits.txt files are created.